Heat diffusion distance processes: a statistically founded method to analyze graph data sets: Experiments

+This model is famous for its so-called \emph{small-world} property, meaning that any two nodes in the graph are usually not far apart in graph distance.
+Random graphs under this model are constructed as follows.
+First a ring of $n$ nodes is created where each node is connected to its $k$ nearest neighbors.
+Then, for each edge, with probability $p$ independently of all others edges, one of its terminal nodes is replaced by another node chosen uniformly at random.

+In our simulations, we take $n=50$, $k=25$ and $p=0.5$.
+Weights may be added by assigning a uniform weight between 0 and 2 to each existing edge, independently from all the others.

-We combine these models to generate pairs of independent graphs on which we can compute HKD and HPD processes.
+We combine these models to generate pairs of independent graphs on which we can compute HKD and/or HPD processes.
 We consider the pairs of independent ER graphs (ER-ER) and the pairs containing one ER graph and one SBM graph (ER-SBM).
 For these distributions, the groups' composition is known and nodes are treated independently among groups.
 Thus, we can consider that we know an NC between graphs.
 As a result, we can compute both HKD and HPD processes.
-Similarly, we consider pairs of independent geometric random graphs: Disk-Disk and Disk-Annulus.
+Similarly, we consider (ER-ER) and (ER-SW) pairs and compare them with HKD processes (as nodes are exchangeable).
+We also consider pairs of independent geometric random graphs: Disk-Disk and Disk-Annulus.
 However, as nodes in these models correspond to random points, there is no default NC.
 Hence, only HPD processes are computed.